 Toss together apples, cranberries, maple syrup, lemon juice, 2 tbs flour, cinnamon, and 1/4 tsp salt in a large bowl.

-Transfer apple mixture to a 9x13 inch baking dish, (or 2 pie dishes work too).
+Transfer apple mixture to a Cast Iron Skillet, or a 9x13 inch baking dish, (or 2 pie dishes work too).

 Cover apples with streusel and bake until apples are tender, about 50 minutes.